Character Image to SVG Animation Asset Pipeline: ComfyUI, Grounded-SAM, OpenPose, and vtracer

 • Can you identify anchor points for later rigging?

 If the result is too fragmented, raise the detail threshold or reduce the target layer count.
 If character structures are mixed together, segment with SAM locally first and then vectorize each mask with vtracer.
+If joints still show white dots, inspect shared geometry, transparent-pixel RGB, and skinning weights instead of only adding a stroke.

 6. Where this fits in the 2D animation column